rlivingsus/misc/books.md

 ## Books sorted by author's last name

+### Abercrombie, Joe:
+The Blade Itself; The First Law books; The Last Arguments of Kings

 ### Anthony, Piers
 Incarnations of Immortality:  ~~1)On a Pale Horse (Feb 2022), 2)Bearing an Hourglass,~~ 3)With a Tangled Skein, 4)Wielding a Red Sword, 5)Being a Green Mother, 6)For Love of Evil, 7)And Eternity, 8)Under a Velvet Cloak